neo-project/docs/en-us/node/gui.md

 #### Initiating a deal

-(1) This transaction requires both parties to initiate a transaction request, in order to determine the asset details being sent to the corresponding recipient.
+(1) This transaction requires both parties to initiate a transaction request in order to determine the asset details being sent to the corresponding recipient.

 ![image](/assets/gui_18.png)

 (2) Click OK to generate the transaction request.
-We can use the transaction request, to obtain details on the terms sent by the corresponding party.
+We can use the transaction request to obtain details on the terms sent by the corresponding party.

 ![image](/assets/gui_19.png)

 #### Merging of the deal

-(1) After closing the initiated transaction request window, it will jump to the merge transaction request interface.
+(1) After closing the initiated transaction request window you will be shown the merge transaction request interface.

 ![image](/assets/gui_20.png)

-(2) This causes the other party's transaction request to be displayed on the interface.
-Click on verification, to verify the legitimacy of the other party's request.
+(2) This causes the other party's transaction request to be displayed.
+To verify the legitimacy of the other party's request, click verify.
 Depending the legitimacy of the request, one can either choose to accept or refuse.

 ![image](/assets/gui_24.png)

-(3) If you choose to accept, then the two sides need to sign and broadcast.
+(3) If you choose to accept then the two sides need to sign and broadcast.
 For details, see [Signature](#sign). <a id="sign"> </a>

 ### Signature
 (1) This causes the transaction sent by the other party to be pasted within the input box.
 Click on `sign`, and the output data will be generated.
 At the same time, the `broadcast` button will be displayed.

 ![image](/zh-cn/node/assets/u.png)

 (2) Click on `broadcast`, and the transaction will be sent.
-This deal is complete, when there is confirmation of the successful transaction.
+This transaction is now complete and a transaction ID (TXID) will be shown once the transaction is successful.

 ![image](/assets/gui_30.png)